bkil/gemiweb0/doc/js-grammar.md

 * Standard input must not be consumed multiple times or out of sequence
 * Integer variables may already be initialized to zero, the array may already be allocated and zeroed
 * You must not access a negative array index or read a value before initializing it, but both may return zero
+* Each function must be defined above the point of invocation
 * You may assume that the interpreter stores the first few variables in CPU registers, so utilize them in lexicographical order

 ### Level 7 assembly 1